A Revealing Test of the Compatibility of Special Relativity Postulates

 Part 2: Revising Relativity Theory to Accommodate an Absolutely Stationary Frame of Reference

-If it is found that isotropic light speed is not an attribute of every inertial frame of reference, then relativity theory needs revision, and a caveat is needed with the principle of relativity: "In any inertial frame of reference the laws of physics are the same for all phenomena except those that depend on isotropy of the one-way speed of electromagnetic propagation."
+If it is found that isotropic light speed is not an attribute of every inertial frame of reference, then relativity theory needs revision, and a caveat is needed with the principle of invariance: "In any inertial frame of reference the laws of physics are the same for all phenomena except those that depend on isotropy of the one-way speed of electromagnetic propagation."

 The Michelson Morley experiment involved no clocks and so reveals no such thing as time dilation.
 The apparent null of the Michelson Morley experiment is explained by length contraction of moving solids being precisely such as to produce constancy of locally determined interferometric length, (1−β2) parallel to β and sqrt(1−β2) perpendicular thereto.
 This should not be a great surprise as it is implicit in the use of interferometric standards for length measure.
 A curious feature of Einstein's special relativity paper is that these were the contraction ratios he derived before an unexplained switch to the Lorentz transformations.
 The Lorentz transformations are incorrect because they fail to recognize contraction transverse to motion.
 Equations 2.1 through 2.4 show correct transformations between rest frame coordinates (x0, y0, z0) and moving frame coordinates (xβ, yβ, zβ), where x-axes are parallel to β, origins coincide at t0 = tβ = 0 and y- and z-axes respectively are parallel.
 Figure 2.5 expresses these transformations in matrix form.